andrewamidei/photon-team-io/README.md

 # photon-team-io
 #### Team 10

-We chose to use python for this project.
+We choose to use python for this project.

 As you can see nothing is here yet... 🙃